dapplets/dapplet-docs/docs/server-connection.md

 const server = Core.connect<IDappState>({ url: serverUrl }, defaultState)
 ```

-> To understand how the dapplet's state works look at [example 13](/docs/shared-state).
+> To understand how the dapplet's state works read the article [Shared State](/docs/shared-state).

 In this simple example we can only use `connection`'s state.
 But in your dapplet you might want to use one complex state for the entire app.